 Valley HS Engineering the Future

-Valley High School is the home of the only APS magnet school designed for students who are interested in engineering and computer science.
-This is a school within a school and is open to incoming freshmen and sophomores.
+Valley High School is the home of the only APS magnet school designed for students who are interested in Engineering, Computer Science, Architecture, Wood Technology, Metals Technology, and JROTC as a distinctive pathway.
+This is a school within a school and is open to all students.
 All students can apply regardless of attendance zone with the district-approved transfer.